 Dixie: My style is eclectic.
 I dress the way I feel or want to feel.
 However, it’s always done with panache.
 I can wear sneakers and make them look stylish.
-My style inspiration comes from a host of women, both past, and present.
+My style inspiration comes from a host of women, both past and present.
 To name a few: Jenna Lyons, Michelle Obama, Gwen Stefani, Diana Ross, Diane Keaton, Halle Berry.
-These women are all plus forty, effortless and look stylish regardless of what they’re wearing, and I’ve admired them way before I turned 40.
+These women are all plus forty, effortless, and look stylish regardless of what they’re wearing, and I’ve admired their way before I turned 40.

 Deb: You always find a way to inject color into your outfits.
 Do you think it is important to have a colorful wardrobe?

 Dixie: Color is so important.
 It can invoke positive emotions.
 Red makes me feel powerful.
 Blue calms me.
 So I try to inject some whenever possible.

 Deb: I notice you wear a lot of hats.
 What’s the story behind that?

 Dixie: Ah, the hats.
 That’s a habit I picked up from my grandfather, whom I grew up with.
 He had two pairs of hats, one he wore to work and another he wore everywhere else.
 I secretly admired what I considered was his suave style.
 I always felt something special, distinguished, and finished about his look and demeanor, when he added the hat, and I wanted to experience that.
 Needless to say, I started by trying on his hats, then eventually I asked him to borrow the going out one, and he allowed me to wear it.
 The rest is history.

 Deb: You were a science educator, now you are a beauty entrepreneur – has that changed the way you dress?